PAndreew/f1metrix_streamlit/blog_posts/2025-10-11-the-second-seat.md

 -   **Pérez's dismissal was a logical, albeit difficult, decision** driven by a tangible drop in performance.
 -   **Lawson's swift replacement appears to be a data anomaly**, a decision based on a sample size too small to be meaningful, especially given his proven potential.

-Yuki Tsunoda now has the opportunity of a lifetime.
-His upward trend in performance makes him a deserving candidate, but he will need to deliver immediately.
-Meanwhile, with Isack Hadjar impressing in the junior formulas, the pressure from the Red Bull pipeline remains as intense as ever.
+Meanwhile, with Isack Hadjar impressing in the Racing Bull, the pressure from the Red Bull pipeline remains as intense as ever.